 The Dr. Ameyo Stella Adadevoh (DRASA) Health Trust exists to strengthen Nigeria’s level of readiness for events like this so we will continue to support the government on preparedness activities to help prevent another Ebola outbreak.

 Last week we participated in a simulation exercise to assess preparedness and response at a major port of entry in Nigeria.
 We will continue to train healthworkers on how to practice universal precautions and identify possible infectious patients while also protecting themselves.
 We will also continue to conduct our community and youth engagement programs, promote key messages through various social media channels, and leverage traditional media (radio, TV, print) to sensitize people all over the country on what is happening, what to look out for, and how they can protect themselves.

-A lot of great work has been done to ensure that Nigeria is prepared, but now more than ever with this immediate threat of Ebola resurfacing in DRC, we need to remain alert.
-Please share this information with your loved ones.
+A lot of great work has been done to ensure that Nigeria is prepared, but now more than ever with this immediate threat of Ebola resurfacing in DRC, we all need to remain alert.
+Please practice all the prevention tips above and share this information with your loved ones.